Skip to content

 Reminder

-Airline, airport, and destination rules change.
-Always check policies again before you fly.
+Airline, airport, and destination rules can change.
+Always check official guidance before travelling.

 Travelling with vapes?
 Share this guide with friends & family.
 Help them fly vape-smart.